Fujifilm X-E1 vs Sony RX10 IV

-The Fujifilm X-E1 and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were officially introduced, respectively, in September 2012 and September 2017.
+The Fujifilm X-E1 and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were announced, respectively, in September 2012 and September 2017.
 The X-E1 is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
-The cameras are based on an APS-C (X-E1) and an one-inch sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on an APS-C (X-E1) and an one-inch (RX10 IV) sensor.
+The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 20 MP.

-An illustration of the physical size and weight of the Fujifilm X-E1 and the Sony RX10 IV is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E1 and the Sony RX10 IV.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-E1 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably larger (29 percent) than the Fujifilm X-E1.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the X-E1 does not feature any corresponding weather-sealing.